Quantum spatial best-arm identification via quantum walks: Introduction

 Our study lies at the intersection of quantum walks (QWs), the quantum best-arm identification (QBAI) algorithm, and the graph-structured bandit framework.
 In terms of the fusion of QWs and MAB algorithms, previous work has proposed a QW-based policy that combines the coexisting properties of linear spreading and localization with the two aspects that must be balanced, exploration and exploitation \cite{yamagami2023bandit}.
 However, our approach is clearly distinct from the previous one in both the problem setting and the utilization of QWs during the decision-making process.
 The earlier study focuses on maximizing cumulative rewards over a finite number of decision rounds, where the exploration–exploitation trade-off is central.
 By contrast, our study targets the identification of the best arm, independent of this trade-off.
 Another key difference is the assumption that arms are embedded in a graph structure, which further distinguishes our framework.
 Regarding the use of QWs, the previous study applies a QW---comprising time evolution and measurement---for each decision, adjusting the QW setting at every step.
 On the other hand, our model employs a single sequence of QW operations throughout the algorithm, culminating in just one measurement at the end.

 This paper is organized as follows.
 Section \ref{qwss} reviews QWs on arbitrary graphs and the spatial search algorithm therein.
 Based on the notations introduced there, we propose the QSBAI algorithm in Sec.~\ref{qsbai}.
-Section \ref{examples} gives several examples and mathematical estimations of their performance.
+Section \ref{exampleC} presents QSBAI on complete graphs with self-loops.
+Section \ref{exampleBP} gives QSBAI on complete bipartite graphs as one case of the simplest examples with spatial structure.
 Section \ref{discussion} discusses open problems and future work for further studies.
 Section \ref{conclusion} concludes this paper.